GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 * For iframes, follow the same principles above and set the `Cross-Origin-Resource-Policy: cross-origin` (or `same-site`, `same-origin` depending on the context).
-* For a script loaded via a `WebWorker`, because it must be served from same-origin, you don't need a CORP or CORS headers.
+* Scripts loaded with a `WebWorker` must be served from same-origin, so you don't need a CORP or CORS headers.
-* From a document or a worker served with `COEP: require-corp`, cross-origin subresources loaded without CORS must set `Cross-Origin-Resource-Policy: cross-origin` header to opt-in being embedded.
+* For a document or a worker served with `COEP: require-corp`, cross-origin subresources loaded without CORS must set the `Cross-Origin-Resource-Policy: cross-origin` header to opt into being embedded.
 For example, this applies to `<script>`, `importScripts`, `<link>`, `<video>`, `<iframe>`, etc.

 {% Aside 'gotchas' %}